HackGT/live-site-old/_blocks/hardware/about.md

 ---
-title: About the Hardware Track!
+title: Getting Started with Hardware
 ---
 ### **About**
 Build next-generation devices that will power future tech!
 In the Hardware Track, you'll learn how to design fundamental circuits through breadboarding and Arduino, create devices that you can interact with, and gain skills that will help you bring your ideas to life.
 Students will have the opportunity to build their own electronic hardware and then take home their creations to share with friends and family!